FrostEvil/Industrial-Modbus-MQTT-Gateway-/README.md

 | `read <n>` | Sends the newest `n` (capped at 20) Flash log records over the same UART, newest first. |
 | `erase history` | Erases the entire Flash chip and resets the write position to the start of the log.
 Takes up to ~200 s. |

-## Notable engineering decisions

-A few choices worth calling out explicitly, since they're the kind of reasoning that doesn't show up just from reading the code:

-- **Semaphores over busy-waiting for every blocking wait.** Every point where the firmware waits on something external (a Modbus response, a Flash program/erase operation finishing) uses `xSemaphoreTake` / `vTaskDelay` rather than a tight polling loop on `HAL_GetTick()`.
-This matters for two reasons: it lets FreeRTOS actually put the waiting task to sleep (freeing the CPU for lower-priority tasks instead of starving them), and it's simply the idiomatic way to synchronize an ISR with a task in FreeRTOS.
-- **A snapshot buffer for the Modbus receive path.** DMA re-arms for the next frame immediately after each response is received, before the task has necessarily finished reading it.
-The ISR copies the frame into a separate snapshot buffer before re-arming DMA, so the task always validates a copy that nothing else can overwrite mid-read — closing a narrow but real race window on a noisy or shared RS-485 bus.
-- **Explicit timeouts on every wait, including hardware flag polling.**
-  Even the UART "transmission complete" flag wait has a timeout, not just the higher-level Modbus response wait — a hardware fault that never sets that flag would otherwise hang the polling task permanently, with no way to recover short of a reset.
-- **A compile-time guard against silent Flash record corruption.** The Flash log reader copies `FlashRecord_t` in one `memcpy` rather than field-by-field at fixed byte offsets, and a `_Static_assert` next to the struct definition ties its size to the on-disk record size — so a future change to the struct fails the build instead of silently misreading historical data.
-- **Priority assignment reflects real-time importance, not code complexity.** Flash logging is the most complex module in the firmware, but it runs at the lowest priority (1) precisely because it's allowed to take a long time (a full chip erase can take ~200 s) without ever blocking Modbus polling or alarm handling, which stay time-critical at priority 5.
-- **Stage 6 (custom PCB, soldering, real-hardware validation) was deliberately deferred**, in favor of finishing and polishing this firmware and moving on to further, smaller projects.
-Getting the RTOS usage, protocol handling, and edge cases right on a dev board was judged more valuable at this stage than the multi-week detour of a first custom PCB layout.

 ## Getting started

 ### Hardware